-The Zanesville & Western Railroad (Z&W) was a railroad that extended throughout southeastern Ohio, connecting Columbus to many of the coal and clay mines and their respective power plants and factories.
+The Zanesville & Western Railroad (Z&W) is a former railroad that extended throughout southeastern Ohio, connecting Columbus to many of the coal and clay mines and their respective power plants and factories.

-The Shawnee & Muskingum River Railway (S&MR) was a railroad in Morgan County that extended from Shawnee eastward to the Muskingum River.2 It was incorporated on March 23, 1887.
-It completed a 3.2 mile section from .4 mile west of Carrington to Shawnee and a 10.6 mile section from Drakes east to Sayre through Corning from 1887 to June 1889.3 4 The S&MR connected to the Ohio Central Railroad’s Buckingham Branch, and used their line under a perpetual lease.
+The Shawnee & Muskingum River Railway (S&MR), incorporated on March 23, 1887, in Morgan County, extended from Shawnee east to the Muskingum River.
+2 It completed a 3.2-mile section from Carrington to Shawnee and a 10.6-mile section from Drakes east to Sayre through Corning between 1887 and June 1889.
+3 4 The S&MR connected to the Ohio Central Railroad’s Buckingham Branch and used their line under a perpetual lease.

-On September 30, 1889, the Columbus, Shawnee & Hocking Railway (CS&H) Company was incorporated and organized on October 24.2 It took control of the C&E and the S&MR on November 25.
-In October 1890, the CS&H completed 11.2 miles from the C&E at Santillo to the S&MR Sayre 4, and a 4.4-mile segment from Muskingum and West Zanesville.3
+On September 30, 1889, the Columbus, Shawnee & Hocking Railway (CS&H) incorporated and took control of the C&E and the S&MR on November 25.
+2 In October 1890, the CS&H completed 11.2 miles from the C&E at Santillo to the S&MR at Sayre, 4 and also finished a 4.4-mile segment between Muskingum and West Zanesville.
+3

-The Zanesville Terminal Railway Company constructed 4.686 miles of track from Muskingum to West Zanesville in 1890 in order to bring service into the city of Zanesville from the C&SH.4 The C&SH operated its trains over the company’s trackage to the Zanesville Belt & Terminal Railway.
+The Zanesville Terminal Railway constructed 4.6 miles of track from Muskingum to West Zanesville in 1890 to bring service into the city of Zanesville from the C&SH.
+4 The C&SH operated its trains over the company’s trackage to the Zanesville Belt & Terminal Railway.

-The Columbus, Sandusky & Hocking Railway Company was organized on December 23, 1893 as a consolidation of the CS&H and the Sandusky & Columbus Short Line Railway.2 The company did not last long.
-A receiver was appointed on June 28, 1895 and was sold on October 19 under foreclosure.
-The Columbus, Sandusky & Hocking Railroad was chartered as a successor on October 22 and possession of the line was taken on November 14.
-The new company did not last long as well, having been appointed a receiver on January 15, 1897.
-It was discharged on the 26th due to a technicality but the railroad soon defaulted anyways.
+The Columbus, Sandusky & Hocking Railway (CS&H) was organized on December 23, 1893, as a consolidation of the CS&H and the Sandusky & Columbus Short Line Railway.
+2 The company did not last long as a receiver was appointed on June 28, 1895, and was sold on October 19 under foreclosure.
+The Columbus, Sandusky & Hocking Railroad was chartered as a successor on October 22 but it did not last long as well, with it entering receivership on January 15, 1897.

-The Zanesville Terminal Railroad was incorporated on April 7, 1902, whose total mileage was acquired by the purchase of the Zanesville Terminal Railway.4 It was a joint venture between the Zanesville & Western Railway and the Cleveland, Akron & Cincinnati Railway in equal proportion.5
+The Zanesville Terminal Railroad was incorporated on April 7, 1902, whose total mileage was the result of the purchase of the Zanesville Terminal Railway.
+4 It was a joint venture between the Zanesville & Western Railway and the Cleveland, Akron & Cincinnati Railway.
+5